-If a student believes that a faculty or staff person is basing decisions or actions on whether or not a student participates in sexual or intimate conduct, it should be reported to the Dean of Students, the Dean of Faculty, or the Head of School.
+If a student believes that a faculty or staff member is basing decisions or actions on whether or not a student participates in sexual or intimate conduct, it should be reported to the Dean of Students, the Dean of the Faculty, or the Head of School.

 Upon investigation, the school will take action in substantiated cases of harassment.
 Depending on the circumstances and the severity or repetition of the offense, the response may range from Reprimand up to and including dismissal for a student or termination of employment for an adult.

 The school seeks to assure any individual who raises a substantiated complaint that he/she will not be subject to any further forms of harassment.
 Therefore, the school will also take action in cases of retaliation toward someone making a complaint about harassment.
 Depending on the circumstances, the response may range from Reprimand up to and including dismissal for a student or termination of employment for an adult.